Previous: 07-CryptoMath.html

 Each user generates pair of related keys, public and private.

-ob encrypts a message using Alice’s public key.
+ob encrypts a message using Alice’s

 Alice decrypts messages using her private key;